 When should you replace the derailleur on your bike?
 That’s a judgment call.
 Derailleur failures normally don’t happen in some kind of catastrophic event.
 Instead, they gradually get worse, becoming incrementally harder or slower to shift.
 Other common problems include the chain falling off the largest chainring or cog onto the spokes or falling off the smallest cog and getting stuck between the cassette and frame.
 If your chain is making noises when you’re shifting, that’s also an indication of trouble.

 Many of these problems can be fixed by adjusting the derailleur.
 Eventually, though, there comes a point when further adjustments won’t be enough to keep things moving smoothly, and you need to install a new derailleur.
-But which one is best?
-That’s where is buying guide comes in handy.
-Read on to learn all the factors to consider and options available when choosing a bike derailleur to best suit your needs.

 There are generally two derailleur mechanisms for any multi-speed bike’s gear shifting apparatus: one in the front and the other in the rear.
 When replacing either of them, it’s important to get compatible mechanisms that work with each other as well as with your model of bike.

-Steel was the bike derailleur material of choice for many years, but advanced manufacturing methods such as cold forging, especially with aluminum, has reduced the cost and weight of the parts while increasing their strength.
+Steel was the bike derailleur material of choice for many years, but advanced manufacturing methods, such as cold forging, especially with aluminum, has reduced the cost and weight of the parts while increasing their strength.
 Today, derailleurs can be made with a combination of multiple materials, including carbon fiber, aluminum, magnesium, and steel.

 There are three different cage lengths; short, medium, and long.
 Long cage lengths are used when there is a large range of teeth between the largest cog on a cassette and the smallest.
 The greater the range, the longer the cage length will need to be.
 However, a medium cage length will be sufficient for most bikes.
 Never change your cage length unless you have a specific reason to do so.